-We are pleased to present Aurora’s GB Renewables Market summary report.
+We are pleased to present our GB renewables market summary report for September 2020.

 - Gas prices increased by 47%, putting upwards pressure on average baseload prices as they increased to £43.1/MWh, equivalent to a £7.9/MWh, or 22%, rise from the average in August

 - On September 15th, a combination of low wind generation and high demand led to intraday spot prices rising to over £500/MWh and National Grid issuing a Capacity Market Notice as the system looked to be short of capacity